Summer Raspberry Cake

 Ingredients

+Raspberries, fresh or frozen, are the star of this raspberry loaf cake.
 Raspberries, like other summer berries, aren’t true berries.
-Rather, they are something botanists call aggregate fruits make up of many drupelets and lots of seeds.
+Rather, they’re aggregate fruits made up of many drupelets and lots of seeds.
 So many seeds.

 If you have one, it’s best to use a fine mesh strainer for the task, since the seeds are small enough to slip through your average strainer.
 This conical sieve, previously called a chinois, is also used in my blackberry curd tart and blackberry apple pie.